 From start to finish, my interaction with Jimm was professional, stress-free and I had complete trust in his ability to deliver.
 Jimm took the time to listen to what I wanted but also brought his own ideas, experience and creativity so that the end design was more rounded.
 He understood that I needed to see things in a visual context and have some flexibility to ‘play’ around with a few ideas.
 The challenge was we had to do all this via zoom but Jimm made it very easy; being patient when I had technical difficulties making the whole process enjoyable, stress-free and highly personal. “

-businesses and potential clients… this post is for you!
+Hobbyists, businesses, and potential clients… this post is for you!

 This post will cover the pros and cons of each system based on tried and tested experience.

-should be noted I am not affiliated with these companies
+It should be noted I am not affiliated with these companies

 How to get your free website up and running | Start building your website!

-1 ) Use Blogger
+1 ) Use Blogger To Create a Website For Free

-heard of Blogger?
-Blogger (blogspot) has been around for years and is
+Not heard of Blogger?
+Blogger (blogspot) has been around for years and is part of Google.
+With Blogger, you can create your website or blog completely free!

 Blogger is fine if you are looking to create a simple blog as a hobbyist or put something together quickly for a friend or relative.
-I have used Blogger as part of my ‘hobby and general stuff’ website which I treated as a creative / personal dumping ground.
+I have used Blogger as part of my ‘hobby and general stuff’ website, which I treated as a creative/personal dumping ground.
 You can see my personal blog here.

 I doff my cap… If I had one!